lkesteloot/unsong/unsong.md

 #### III.

-[Are things okay over there?] asked Ana.
+[open-bracket]Are things okay over there?] asked Ana.

-[Not really] I answered.
-[Did Acher ever figure out a way to get the consequences of repenting without doing it for the consequences?]
+[open-bracket]Not really] I answered. [open-bracket]Did Acher ever figure out a way to get the consequences of repenting without doing it for the consequences?]

-[You’re really upset by this Acher thing.]
+[open-bracket]You’re really upset by this Acher thing.]

-[I think…yeah.
+[open-bracket]I think…yeah.
 It’s the idea of something you can’t think your way out of.
 Something so slippery that just trying to think your way out of it ensures you’ll fail.
 It just feels…wrong.]

-[I don’t know,] Ana answered.
-[To me it feels, I guess kind of perfect.
+[open-bracket]I don’t know,] Ana answered. [open-bracket]To me it feels, I guess kind of perfect.
 Does that make sense?]

-[Yeah.
+[open-bracket]Yeah.
 I think perfect things feel wrong to me.
 Remember, I used to do cryptography.
 The whole point was that every code can be broken.
 Thought is the universal solvent.
 My advisor at Stanford, he had a saying on his wall.
 A Leonard Cohen verse.
 “There is a crack in everything.”
 That’s my philosophy too.
 Things shouldn’t be perfect.]

-[God is perfect.]
+[open-bracket]God is perfect.]

-[No He isn’t!
+[open-bracket]No He isn’t!
 That’s the whole point of Luria.
 There is a crack in <i>everything</i>.
 That’s what I mean.
 There ought to be a crack in God’s denial of salvation to Acher.]

-[What about actually being good?]
+[open-bracket]What about actually being good?]

-[That’s not an action you can just…take!
+[open-bracket]That’s not an action you can just…take!
 If you’re not already good, any impetus to becoming good has to come from wanting the consequences.]

-[I think the traditional Jewish answer,] thought Ana [is that you can start by being good for the wrong reasons, but then the changes will stick and make you the sort of person who does things for the right reasons.]
+[open-bracket]I think the traditional Jewish answer,] thought Ana [open-bracket]is that you can start by being good for the wrong reasons, but then the changes will stick and make you the sort of person who does things for the right reasons.]

-[Then it was kind of crappy for God to specifically close that path to Acher, wasn’t it?
+[open-bracket]Then it was kind of crappy for God to specifically close that path to Acher, wasn’t it?
 Actually, it’s kind of crappy of God in general.
 Suppose there are good consequences for being good, and that with enough willpower you can force yourself to be good long enough for it to stick.
 Then why doesn’t everyone do that?
 Lack of awareness of the consequences?
 Giving up early?
 But then we reduce goodness to intelligence and willpower!]

-[So how do people ever become good?]
+[open-bracket]So how do people ever become good?]

-[You have to start with at least a tiny bit of existing goodness.
+[open-bracket]You have to start with at least a tiny bit of existing goodness.
 And that gives you the urge to accumulate more.]

-[So,] asked Ana [divine grace?]
+[open-bracket]So,] asked Ana [open-bracket]divine grace?]

 The overt meaning of “perfect” is “maximally good”.